-2.4.1.
+2.4.3.
 Remote Voltage Sensing

-Remote sensing, available in models with output voltage rating 1000 Vdc and below, is used to improve the degradation of regulation which will occur at the load when the voltage drop in the connecting wires is appreciable.
-Compensation is achieved by configuring the power supply for remote sensing as described in Figure 3.6, "Enable or disable remote sense functionality" for models with the D Version front panel and in Figure 3.16, "Enable or disable remote sense functionality" for models with the A Version front panel.
+Remote sensing, a feature present on models 1000 Vdc and below, is used to improve the degradation of regulation which will occur at the load when the voltage drop in the connecting wires is appreciable.
+Compensation is achieved by configuring the power supply for remote sensing as described in Figure 3.4, "Enable or disable remote sense functionality".
 Using a pair of #20 AWG wires, connect terminal 2 of JS2 to the positive terminal of the load and connect terminal 1 of JS2 to the negative terminal of the load.
 Table 2.4, "Remote Sense (JS2) Terminal Definition" defines the remote sensing pins and Figure 2.1, "(a) Local and (b) remote sensing" illustrates standard output sensing and remote output sensing.
+Both remote sense terminals are 6-32 screw connections.